nuagenetworks/monostack-example/README.md

     open http://127.0.0.1:8000

-You can log in using any credentials, but if you want to see the list and location you created before, the user name needs to be `root` as this is the one that is defined in the `Tools/rc`, so the created objects belongs to that user.
+You can log in using any credentials, but if you want to see the list and location you created before with the cli, the user name needs to be `root` as this is the one that is defined in the `Tools/rc`.
+The created objects belongs to that user and will only be visible by him.
 The server address should be:

     $ echo https://$(docker-machine ip):3000
     https://192.168.99.100:3000

-Now you can play around the UI and see how everthing work fine :).
+Now you can play around the UI and see how everything is working smoothly :).

-One thing you'll notice is that there is nowhere the new location can be found.
-That's because we are going to add the needed code to build the UI for the *location* object.
+One thing you'll notice is that the new location api is nowhere to be found.
+This is because we are going to add the needed code to build the UI for it.

 We want to add the location UI in the configuration panel, near the *Users*.
-So let's Start
+So let's do this.

 #### The Data View

 We need a data view to display the location.
-NUKit provides a code template for it, so let's use it:
+NUKit provides some code templates for it, so let's use it:

     $ cp Libraries/NUKit/Tools/Templates/SourceCode/DataView.j DataViews/SKLocationDataView.j